Is a Streamline Refinance a good idea?

 FHA Streamline Refinance eligibility

 An FHA Streamline is one of the easiest refinance programs to qualify for, with minimum documentation and no home appraisal required.

 If you have a current FHA loan, and you’ve been making full and timely mortgage payments, you probably qualify for an FHA Streamline Refinance.

 Current eligibility guidelines for the Streamline program include:

 - Your current mortgage must be an FHA loan

-- You must have a history of on-time payments, with no late payments in the last 3 months
+- You must have a history of on-time payments, with no late payments in the last three months

 - You must wait at least 210 days after buying the home or refinancing to use the FHA Streamline